Iain Riggs (ILR)

 Born in Burra, South Australia, Iain’s first insight into the wine industry was through relatives who lived in the Riverland region.
 These were very much ‘brandy and dry’ times, but the allure of table wine drew the young Iain.
 The experience that set him on the path that was to become his life was a bottle of 1970 Leo Buring DW110 Riesling – he has been tied to the power of the vine ever since.

-Iain studied at Roseworthy College between 1972 and 1975, graduating with Honors.
+Iain studied at Roseworthy College between 1972 and 1975, graduating with Honours.
 At this time, the industry was undergoing a major change, namely the emergence of white wine.
 He first worked at Bleasedale and Hazelmere in McLaren Vale.
 At Hazelmere, he sparked his interest in varietal blending and was one of the pioneers of the now famous combination of Sauvignon Blanc and Semillon.
 At Hazelmere, Iain, as Chief Winemaker, focused on white wines, and was crowned McLaren Vale Bushing King in 1982 with his multi trophy winning Chardonnay.

-Iain is past Chairman of the Hunter Valley Wine Show, having taken over from Len Evans in 2002 and has been honored with the naming of the Iain Riggs Wine of Provence Trophy.
+Iain is past Chairman of the Hunter Valley Wine Show, having taken over from Len Evans in 2002 and has been honoured with the naming of the Iain Riggs Wine of Provence Trophy.
 Iain has also stepped down as Chairman of Judges at the Sydney Royal Wine Show after six years in the role having started as an Associate Judge in 1990.
 The Royal Agricultural Society of New South Wales awarded Iain their 2014 Contributors Award for Services to the RAS.

 The Hunter Valley Legends and Wine Awards was an initiative of Wine Hunter Marketing chaired by Iain until WHM merged with Hunter Valley Vineyard Association.
 Iain continued as Chair of the awards until he stepped down in 2016.